 - Shipping containers

-For more information on this topic, read our extensive article on forklift operator training requirements; check out our article on how to use online forklift safety training as part of your forklift operator certification training program; and check out our online forklift safety training video and reducing forklift-related property damage video.
+For more information on this topic, read our extensive articles how to operate a forklift and on forklift operator training requirements; check out our article on how to use online forklift safety training as part of your forklift operator certification training program; and check out our online forklift safety training video and reducing forklift-related property damage video.

 Forklift Safety Tip 2: Routine Forklift Inspections

 It’s important to inspect forklifts on a routine basis to ensure that they’re in proper operating order before using them.